d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Points of entry] See section 3

-[Front matter] See section 6
+[Contol the letter casing of file names] See section 5.2

-[Features of the file-naming scheme for searching or filtering] See section 5.2
+[Features of the file-naming scheme for searching or filtering] See section 5.3

 5.1 Sluggified title, keywords, and signature ─────────────────────────────────────────────